AstroLeapStudios/AstroLeapStudios/README.md

-- 👋 Hi, I’m @AstroLeapStudios
+- Hi, I’m Cole Timlin / AstroLeapStudios
-- 👀 I’m interested in Game Development and side projects such as GTA V mods or plugins for Unity
+- I am interested in Game Development and side projects such as GTA V mods or plugins for Unity
-- 🌱 I’m currently learning how to make my own plugins
+- I am currently learning how to create my own plugins
-- 💞️ I’m looking to collaborate on game development projects
+- I am looking to collaborate on game development projects
-- 📫 How to reach me: astroleapstudios@gmail.com
+- To reach me, email astroleapstudios@gmail.com and/or DM Abstract#1014 on Discord.

 <!---
 AstroLeapStudios/AstroLeapStudios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.